 Don’t leave these products open.
 Never apply concentrated oils to your cat.

 Seek veterinarian advice before using any essential oils around your cat.
 Avoid using essential oils on other pets or dogs.

 Dogs have a different body from cats.
 To learn more about essential oils for dogs, check out this awesome guide.

 What if I Suspect My Cat Is Poisoned?

 Contact the pet poison helpline or an animal poison control center appropriate to your location.

 - Hair loss or lesions that look like burns on the skin (this is most common when an topically applying essential oil on the cat)

 A workup can show things like liver damage and other metabolic health problems.

-The final answer is no, essential oils are not safe for cats.
+Essential oils are generally not safe for use around cats.